eugenekadish/square-snowflake/README.md

 ## Viewing

-To check how the template is rendering simply navigate to the index file in the root directory with any browser that has WebGL support.
-Alternatively, check out the [project site](http://eugenekadish.github.io/scene-template/) to compare the widget.
+To see the running application navigate to the index file in the root directory, or checkout out the [project site](http://eugenekadish.github.io/square-snowflake).
 The tests can be run in the browser as well, by opening *runner.html* in *tests*.